Clean Air Zone

 Birmingham city centre is now a designated Clean Air Zone in order to reduce air pollution.
 This means that vehicles which do not meet satisfactory emission levels are subject to a clean air charge by Birmingham City Council.
 This is a fee of £8 per day to enter the zone regardless of how many times you enter that day.

-Most people’s cars (around 80%) have low emissions and therefore will not be asked to pay a charge, however the drivers of older/less eco-friendly vehicles which do not meet the standards (known as non-compliant vehicles) will be required to pay the charge.
+The good news is most people’s cars (around 80%) have low emissions and therefore will not be asked to pay a charge, however the drivers of older/less eco-friendly vehicles which do not meet the standards (known as non-compliant vehicles), will be required to pay the daily charge.

 For more information about the Clean Air Zone, please see the Council’s dedicated website - Brum Breathes www.brumbreathes.co.uk - where you can check your vehicle and read more about the zone and how to pay if your vehicle is non-compliant.

 People attending Birmingham Children’s Hospital and other NHS services within the zone have been granted an exemption from the charge until 1 June 2023.

 This means if your vehicle is non-compliant and you are visiting Birmingham Children’s Hospital for an appointment or to visit or to drop off a patient, you will not be charged to drive in the Clean Air Zone until after June 2023.

 To claim the exemption, you will need to obtain a voucher from the hospital during your visit and enter the code into the Brum Breathes website (www.brumbreathes.co.uk) to cancel the charge.
 Once the unique voucher code has been redeemed online, any potential charge you would have received will be redacted by Birmingham City Council.

 Please note: you must use the code on this voucher on the online portal in order to ensure the charge is not issued - the hospital staff are unable to do this for you or cancel any charges or fines issued by Birmingham City Council

 How do I get a voucher?